 Other Names: Soaproot, Bouncing Bet, Latherwort, Fuller’s Herb, Bruisewort, Crow Soap, Sweet Betty

-Soapwort root has been used as an alternative medicine since the time of Dioscorides.
-It is medicinal as an alterative, antiscrophulatic, cholagogue, depurative, diaphoretic, mildly diuretic, expectorant, purgative and tonic.
+Soapwort root has been used as a herbal remedy since the time of Dioscorides.
+It is used as an alterative, antiscrophulatic, cholagogue, depurative, diaphoretic, mildly diuretic, expectorant, purgative and tonic.
 A decoction of the herb is applied externally to treat itchy skin.
 One of the saponins in this plant is proving of interest in the treatment of cancer.